mohamed-hassan93/mohamed-hassan93/README.md

 - 🔭 I’m currently working on [2022 Football Match Day Analytics Web-Application], [Trying to figure out the Spotify API for my 100hours project], revamping my portfolio!

-- 🌱 I’m currently learning Rest APIs, Local Storage, and Postman to test APIs
+- 🌱 I’m currently learning Rest APIs, TailwindCSS, and Postman to test APIs

 - ⚡ Fun fact: Arsenal are still Top of the League!